Graham Henderson - Our Chief Executive

-The Rimbaud and Verlaine Foundation has appointed a very talented board of trustees who bring an enormous range of talents to the oversight and strategic direction of the charity, and will help it to achieve its objectives over the next few years.
-Some are from a City business, legal or accountancy backgrounds, others are senior marketing professionals, academics or individuals with a particular knowledge of running successful cultural organisations.
+The Rimbaud and Verlaine Foundation has appointed a very talented board of trustees who bring an enormous range of talents to the oversight and strategic direction of the charity, and which is playing an important part in helping it to achieve its objectives.
+Some are from a City business, legal or accountancy backgrounds, others are senior marketing professionals, academics or individuals with a particular knowledge of working in schools or universities.
 All are passionately committed to the objectives of the Foundation and to the creation of a European style 'poetry house' at No 8 Royal College Street, and are freely giving their time to their board responsibilities.

 Flora Anna Cipullo

 Flora Anna is a university administrator at Goldsmiths, University of London.
 Flora Anna has previously worked across many facets of the education sector.
 As well as her experience as a member of the R&V volunteer community, and an event manager for the charity, she brings good connections in the university and education sector.
 As a Camden resident, she is keen on developing R&V's connections in the area and she is an advocate of the importance of the arts in education.
 Flora Anna is a long-time supporter of the independent cinema, music, theatre and visual art scene in London.